25 Japanese Hairstyles That Filipinas Can Rock Daily

 Messy down do: Japanese hairstyles

 The messy look is perfect for when you’re running out of time to prep in the morning or if you want a #wokeuplikethis look.
-Make sure that your hair is tangle-free, then spritz some texturizing spray to keep hair from looking flat and limp.
-Then, blow-dry while scrunching your hair with your fingers to give your locks a natural-looking ‘do that doesn’t look styled.
-This Japanese haircut is simple to do, isn’t it?
+To style, blow-dry while scrunching your hair with your fingers to give your locks texture and volume.
+You can also use a flat iron to make shallow waves on your short hair.

 10. Updo With Full Bangs